StephanStu/TechTrends-Application-Deployment-to-Kubernetes/README.md

 kubectl apply -f helm-techtrends-staging.yaml
 ```

-Both custom resource definitions (CRD's) will deploy the applications with a set of replicas and resources in the cluster.
+Both custom resource definitions (CRD's) will deploy the application with a set of replicas and resources in the cluster.
+ArgoCD will accept the Helm-Chart and will fill the templates with values kept in the 'values-files' (see the 'helm'-directory).

 ## Resources provided by Udacity:
 This project was rated *passed* on 10-December-2022 by Udacity.
 The following resources have been provided initially: